 ImageCapture

 use case.
 If the use case is null, exit out of the function.
-This will be null If you tap the photo button before image capture is set up.
+This will be null If we tap the photo button before image capture is set up.
 Without thereturn

 statement, the app would crash if it wasnull